TonyAssi/Segment-Body/README.md

 # Segment Body
-Segment body, with or without face.
+Segment body (with or without face)
+Segment torso

 Takes in a PIL image and outputs the segmented body and mask.
 Built on top of 🤗 Tranformers using the [mattmdjaga/segformer_b2_clothes](https://huggingface.co/mattmdjaga/segformer_b2_clothes) image segmentation model.